 “Hello.”
-I said, my voice trembling from the effort of my run and secretly my own slight nerves in meeting such a strange stranger.
+I said, my voice trembling from the effort of my run and secretly my own nerves in meeting such a strange stranger.

-“Hello there.” responded.
+“Hello there.” he responded.
 His voice was quiet but charming.
 He continued his work, crouching down, sloshing the mixture onto the wands, and with perfect instinct, rising to meet the wind and create giant spheres of liquid glass.